10 Best Japanese Sauces

 Not only for soup, add a good helping of miso paste to make a smooth sauce that goes great with meat or steamed vegetables.
 Its recipe is quite simple: a good helping of miso paste, mirin and sugar mixed together.
 Because of its mixture of alcohol and fermented beans, it can live in your fridge for months without molding.
 It is also vegan.
 Spread this on your next meat dish or dip your favorite vegetables in and you will finish your meal positively satisfied.

 2. Ponzu Sauce

 This may look like soy sauce, and it is made from soy sauce but is far from being that.
 Ponzu is thin, citrusy and tastes great with a variety of foods like salad or meat.
 A great recipe for tastier meat is grated daikon (or Asian) radish mixed with ponzu as a healthy dip.
 By itself, this sauce can liven up a vegetable or grilled meat dish.
 Try it with Japanese yuzu fruit juice.

 1. Soy Sauce

 Did you have any doubts?
 This wonderful, black liquid is not only a popular condiment found in almost every pantry in the world, but is one of the best sauces ever invented, PERIOD!
-Made from the liquid of fermented soybeans, it is extremely salty and can boost the flavor of any meat, plus makes a great addition to soy sauce-based dressings.
+Made from the liquid of fermented soybeans, it is extremely salty and can boost the flavor of any meat, plus makes a great addition to other types of dressings.
 What kind of food would sushi be without this great blessing of a sauce?
 Just raw fish with rice, that’s what.
 It can be found in almost any grocery store in the world and any fine Japanese restaurant.

 For your trip to Japan, be sure to bring home a few bottles of these great sauces.
 They can make your food taste better and add an Asian flare to your kitchen.
 Enjoy!